-Think twice before doing this with your toddler
+Think twice before letting your toddler do this

 Is your toddler parked in front of the TV a lot?